Urbana artist showcases community art project

 URBANA, Ill.
-(WCIA) — Urbana artist Cris Hughes created a natural portrait with help from the community.
+(WCIA) — An Urbana artist recently created a natural portrait with help from the community.

 “We all, I think, share the sense of wonder around nature and really what I wanted to do is kind of bring that wonder and that respect we all have here into a single piece to kind of show this thing that we all have in common and that our community really represents,” Hughes said.

-If you missed today’s farmers market you can see her new 3×4 piece at the Anita Purves Nature Center on September 23.
+People who missed Saturday’s farmers market can see Hughes’ new 3×4 piece at the Anita Purves Nature Center on Sept.
+23.